Skin Cancer Diagnosis

 Results from your biopsy or excision will be sent back to your doctor usually within a week.
 The results of many biopsies show no cause for concern.
 On the other hand, results may take longer if more complex tests are required on your skin sample.
 If your doctor performed a biopsy and cancer is detected, usually your doctor will want to excise (remove) the affected area as the first step in your skin cancer treatment.

-Our team will be in touch to discuss your results and if necessary, book you in for a follow-up appointment.
+Doctors will be in touch to discuss your results and if necessary, book you in for a follow-up appointment.
 If cancer is present, your treatment options will depend on things such as the nature of the cancer, your lifestyle, and existing or previous medical conditions.
 Having a thorough understanding of your medical history will help determine the most suitable option to treat the cancer swiftly and effectively.